purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/grpc-web.md

 let hybrid_make_service = hybrid::hybrid(axum_make_service, grpc_service);
 ```

+## BloomRPC

 Now the server will respond to gRPC and gRPC web calls.
-We can test with with Bloom RPC by clicking on the GRPC button and setting it to WEB.
+We can test this with Bloom RPC by clicking on the GRPC button and setting it to WEB.

 ![BloomRPC](/bloom-rpc-web.png)